 - Smartphones.
 No teenager needs to be lectured about the miracle of a smartphone, which quite literally connects nearly the entire world's population in a communications network, provides full access to Internet resources and includes a GPS mapping facility that by itself would astound anyone of an earlier era.
 As of 2022, over 6.6 billion persons, or roughly 83% of the entire world population, own a smartphone [Smartphone2022].
 2022-era smartphones typically include at least two high-resolution cameras, 256 GByte or more storage, and can perform more than one trillion operations per second, a speed faster than that of the most powerful supercomputers 25 years earlier.
 Now many of these smartphone capabilities are being delivered in smartwatches, which, for instance, can monitor health and fitness (e.g., with electrocardiograms) and can automatically call emergency services, with the GPS location, if it detects that the wearer has fallen and was not able to rise.

 - Genome sequencing.
 The first complete human genome sequence was completed in 2000, after a ten-year effort that cost approximately $2.7 billion [Genome2010].
 But in the wake of several waves of new technology since then, this cost has dropped to less than $1,000, and by December 2022 will drop to only $100 [Coldewey2022].
 This $100 price represents a drop by a stunning factor of 27 million in only 22 years, even faster than Moore's Law.
 Partial genome sequencing is already being used to identify the national origin of one's ancestors and to identify possible genetic defects.
 What's more, this same sequencing technology has enabled biologists to study the genomes of many thousands of biological species, producing, for instance, indisputable evidence of common ancestry between species.
-In a closely related development, researchers have discovered a technique for gene editing ("CRISPR"), a development that is certain to have far-reaching applications in medicine and almost certainly will merit a Nobel Prize [Zimmer2015c].
+In a closely related development, researchers have discovered a technique for gene editing ("CRISPR"), a development that already has been awarded a Nobel Prize and is certain to have far-reaching applications in medicine [Zimmer2015c].

 - Artificial intelligence.
 Although the notion of artificial intelligence (AI) was first articulated by 1950, early optimism soon faded as researchers realized that AI was very much more difficult than first envisioned.
 In 1997, in a seminal event for the field, an IBM computer system defeated the world's champion chess player.
 In 2011, in a much more impressive AI achievement, an IBM computer named "Watson" defeated two champion contestants on the American quiz game Jeopardy.
 In 2017, a computer program developed by Google's DeepMind defeated the world champion Go champion, an achievement that many had thought would not come for decades, if ever.
 One of the most significant recent achievements is the "AlphaFold" tool, developed by DeepMind, which uses an AI-machine learning approach to predict the three-dimensional shape of proteins.
 It is so much more successful than previous protein-folding programs that it has been called a "revolution" for the biomedical field [Callaway2022].
 This same AI-machine learning approach is now being applied in numerous commercial developments, ranging from self-driving cars and trucks to software programs that automatically detect scientific laws in raw data [Bailey2018; AIModels2022; Stock2022].